seba0456/Ogame-Gemini-Tools/Voyager/README.md

 The program is fired up using the Launch.py file.
 The following commands are available for now:
 >help

-The programme will list the available commands
+The program will list the available commands

 >voyager scout